-The OS on most Chinese OEMs is tuned to kill background processes that cut off the device from the push gateways such as GCM/FCM and APNs — this is usually done to reduce battery consumption.
+The OS on most Chinese OEMs is tuned to kill background processes that cut off the device from the push gateways such as GCM/FCM and APNs.
+This is usually done to reduce battery consumption.

 This means that you may never see a push notification delivery rate above 90%.
 Most benchmarks indicate that the average delivery rate for push notifications is around 65%.
 With these Chinese devices accounting for 33% of the global smartphone market, marketers lose a significant portion of their push notifications as they remain undelivered.